PreneeshAV/yii2-firebase-notifications/README.md

 # yii2-firebase-notifications
 Send firebase notification from Yii2 application

 ==

 Send firebase notification from Yii2 application
+This extension enables to send firebase notification to single user to give user specific updates.

 Installation
 ------------